Managing thin hair can be challenging. It seems like it gets oily quicker. It appears dry, stringy and damaged.

 When caring for thin hair, choosing the right conditioning product can make all of the difference.
 You don't want something that is going to weigh your hair down.

 Using a light-weight formula is best for thin hair.
-That is why Daily Dose Miracle Leave-In Conditioner is perfect for thin hair.
+That is why Daily Dose Leave-In Conditioner is perfect for thin hair.
 By using only a small amount and focusing on the length of hair while avoiding the roots, you can give your hair the moisture it needs without weighing it down.

 How Can I Style My Hair to Make It Look Thicker?